MKcode-45/Landing-page/README.md

 # Landing-page

+Overview:
-This is a project where i will style and layout a landing page using flexbox.
-By completeing this project I will demonstrate my understanding of basic html, css, and the flexbox layout method.
+This project involves styling and laying out a landing page.
+By completing this project, I will demonstrate my understanding of HTML and CSS, particularly the use of CSS Flexbox.

+Review:
+I have completed this project to the best of my ability and learned how to use Flexbox effectively.
+The most challenging part was figuring out why the header wasn't centered, even after setting justify-content to center.
+After some research, I found information on Stack Overflow indicating that using flex-grow can affect the behavior of justify-content.
+I now feel more confident in using flex-box to create web page layouts.